 Lindsey Hilsum is International Editor of Britain’s Channel 4 News and the author of Sandstorm: Libya in the Time of Revolution.
-She is currently writing a biography of Marie Colvin, a war correspondent killed in Syria.
-(November 2017)
+She is currently writing a biography of Marie Colvin, a war correspondent who was killed in Syria.
+(April 2018)

 The Impossible Revolution: Making Sense of the Syrian Tragedy

 by Yassin al-Haj Saleh, with a foreword by Robin Yassin-Kassab